Ziwei-Wang-Will/Yelp_Data_Challenge-NLP_Sentiment_Analysis_and_Review_Clustering_and_Recommender_System/README.md

                 - 3: breakfast, brunch, american, restaurants, traditional, sandwiches, food, new, buffets, diners
                 - 4: american, traditional, new, burgers, restaurants, food, steakhouses, fast, seafood, southern
     - Summary
-        - Cluster restaurants from their category information, the difference among clusters is significant.
+        - Clustered restaurants from their category information, the difference among clusters was significant.
-        - Each cluster now has an unique topic, such as Cluster 0 is mainly about Mexican and Chinese, Cluster 1 is Japanese, Cluster 2 is Italian,  Cluster 3 is American breakfast, and Cluster 4 is American(Traditional) in vegas.
+        - Each cluster now had an unique topic, such as Cluster 0 was mainly about Mexican and Chinese, Cluster 1 was Japanese, Cluster 2 was Italian,  Cluster 3 was American breakfast, and Cluster 4 was American(Traditional) in vegas.
-- **Cluster restaurants by restaurant names**
+- **Clustered restaurants by restaurant names**
     - We clustered categories from business entities and tried to find the similarity between restaurant names.
-    - Inspect the centroids
+    - Inspected the centroids
             - top 10 features for each cluster:
                 - 0: restaurants, food, american, mexican, burgers, chinese, new, traditional, fast, seafood
                 - 1: japanese, sushi, bars, restaurants, fusion, asian, ramen, noodles, seafood, poke